cutting room: Tenet is a Love Letter to Bond Movies

 In case you haven't noticed by now, Tenet's entire plot structure is a minute-by-minute lift of a Bond movie (which explains why it's at least 30 minutes too long lol) which becomes most apparent when the leading lady and big bad show up.
 Kenneth Branagh goes full ham as Andrei Sator (the most Bond villain sounding name ever) an inverted-time traveling Russian oligarch with a plot to assemble the “Algorithm” and truly fuck shit up for the rest of us.
 His whole look evokes Moonraker’s spacebound, world-crushing villain Hugo Drax.
 And plotwise, he bears some striking resemblances to several other Bond villains (from Thunderball, Never Say Never Again, Licence to Kill, and a few others I’m sure I’m forgetting) who live on yachts at dazzling oceanside locations with moody bikini-clad mistresses.
 Bond usually gets to these guys by seducing their ladies and presenting himself as the only way out of an abusive relationship, which of course doesn’t age well.

-Thankfully, Nolan makes the wise choice of not emulating Bond’s rape-culture politics, making the villain’s wife, Kat (the incomparable Elizbeth Debicki) an actual character and active participant.
+Nolan kind of sidesteps that shit though, making the villain’s wife, Kat (the incomparable Elizbeth Debicki) an actual character and active participant.
 She also (SPOILER ALERT) gets to do the Bond villain mistress thing of killing her man before the Protagonist gets a chance.

 big battle at villain’s lair // queue ‘007’ theme